Voljega/ExoDOSConverter/README.md

 Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat and OpenDingux.

-MiSTer compatibility is beeing worked one at the moment
+MiSTer compatibility is beeing worked on at the moment and is already at a pretty advanced stage.

 ### Linux/MacOS installation and execution :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)